dmytrostriletskyi/django-telegram-login/docs/source/contribution.rst

 Issues
 ^^^^^^

-If you find an issue or bug, or you want to request  any feautre, feel free to use `Github issues <https://github.com/dmytrostriletskyi/django-telegram-login/issues>`_.
+If you find an issue or a bug, or you want to request any feautre, feel free to use `Github issues <https://github.com/dmytrostriletskyi/django-telegram-login/issues>`_.

 Pull requests
 ^^^^^^^^^^^^^